Our Mission: Helping You Find Home Again

 17 years old, in wilderness therapy, with a crown of branches and a fire I made.

 My name is Ciara.
+I was in your shoes.

 I was intelligent, bright, and full of promise, then when I hit the teenage years, my life fell apart.
 I became a shell of myself, and unrecognizable to my parents.
 At my core, I just felt “wrong” and empty.
 I was constantly cycling through extreme emotions, and always looking for relief in other people.
 I felt sensitive, insecure, and had no sense self-worth, or hope things would ever change.
 So I did anything I could to numb the pain — disordered eating, self-harm, and suicide attempts.